Doppler Shift Mitigation in a Chip-Scale Atomic Beam Clock: Doppler Shift Mitigation

 The laser light is stabilized to a conventional, evacuated vapor cell using modulation-transfer spectroscopy, separate from the spectroscopy on the atomic beam.
 We characterize the laser frequency stability by recording the optical beat note with a cavity-stabilized optical frequency comb.
-The measured laser frequency stability is $\approx 55 \ {\rm kHz}$ over integration times from 1 s to 1000 s, leading to expected clock instability at the $3\times10^{-10}$ level for $\fprime = 1$ ($\chi \approx 38 \ {\rm Hz/MHz }$) and at the $2\times10^{-12}$ level for $\fprime = 2$ ($\chi < 0.2 \ {\rm Hz/MHz }$) over this integration range.
-The measured laser frequency instability is converted to a clock instability for $\fprime = 1$ using the measured value for $\chi$ (see Fig.~\ref{fig:adev}, shaded band) and explains the drift observed in the $\fprime = 1$ data.
+The measured laser frequency stability is $\approx 55 \ {\rm kHz}$ over integration times from 1 s to 1000 s, placing limits on the clock stability at the $3\times10^{-10}$ level for $\fprime = 1$ ($\chi \approx 38 \ \rm{Hz/MHz}$) and at the $2\times10^{-12}$ level for $\fprime = 2$ ($\chi < 0.2 \ \rm{Hz/MHz}$) over this integration range.
+We infer the laser-frequency limited stability for $F^{\prime} = 1$ (shaded band in Fig.~\ref{fig:adev}) using the measured sensitivity $\chi = 38 \ \rm{Hz/MHz}$ and the measured laser frequency stability.
+The agreement between the $\fprime = 1$ clock instability and the limitation set by the laser frequency instability beyond 100 s indicates that laser frequency fluctuations are responsible for the observed degradation in clock performance.